 When you know the value of your property you can work out what property value band it falls into.
 This will tell you whether you need to pay ATED and how much you need to pay each year.

-If you need help in working out how much ATED you need to pay, you may be able to ask HMRC for a Pre-Return Banding Check (PRBC).
+If you need help in working out how much ATED you need to pay, you can ask HMRC for a pre-return banding check (PRBC).

 How to value your property